IsaMukadam/Basic-Task-Management-Web-App/README.md

-# Basic-Web-App
+# Basic-Web-App To Manage Tasks
-A Basic Python Based Flask Web App
+A Basic Python Based Flask Web App To Manage Tasks